Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 enddata
 </pre>

 Then, we should add the preferences of the alternatives as follows as well.
 Since we have four criteria, there are four rows.
-First row is related to criteion G.
+First row is related to criterion G.

 <pre>
 data: